telegraph/frontend-exercise/README.md

 * Application should be fully responsive
 * Pass the [ACs](#scroll-acceptance-criteria)
 * Ensure code is unit tested.
 We've set this up with [Jest](https://jestjs.io/) but feel free to use whatever you like
-* Keep you JavaScript vanilla please
+* Keep your JavaScript vanilla please

 ### :mag_right: What we are looking for